valflrt/smarticles-fork/README.md

 ![screenshot of particle inspector menu](./img/particle_inspector_menu.png)

-One of the useful features it offers is following the selected particle.
+It allows following a specific particle.

 ## Seed History

-Using seed history you can easily browse previous seeds (because losing an interesting seed because you clicked randomize too fast is painful believe me).
+A seed history is available to allow browsing previous seeds (losing an interesting seed because you clicked randomize a bit too fast is painful believe me).

 ![screenshot of seed history menu](./img/seed_history.png)